Medical assistance in the EU/EEA

 Example

-You must locate a treatment provider yourself
+You must find a medical practitioner yourself

 Example